 Chinghiz' resort to periodic IHXENs had helped him find an honest way safely through a crisis in which

-a valued personal relationship was at stake, and he had done this using the skill in Eye-Zen English
+a valued relationship was at stake, and he had done this using Eye-Zen English proficiency he had

-proficiency that he had acquired as an executive coach.
-Although the IHXENs he and his girlfriend had
+acquired as an executive coach.
+Although the IHXENs he and his girlfriend had exchanged did not

-exchanged did not themselves solve the relationship problem, their exchange did make it possible for
+themselves solve the relationship problem, their exchange did make it possible for them each to

-them each to present their essential priorities in such a way that they retained a trusting connection for
+present their essential priorities honestly, and thereby retained a trusting connection for the future.

 AUTHENTIX COACHES' PRACTICE

-helpful in situations of significant uncertainty or challenge.
-(A narrative of a particularly successful
+in situations of significant uncertainty or challenge.
+(A narrative of a particularly successful coaching

-coaching engagement with one of corporate clients is available at this link).
-IHXENs are part of a
+engagement with one of our corporate clients is available at this link).
+IHXENs are part of a family of

-family of linguistic principles we have developed for selecting and interpreting English in challenging
+linguistic principles we have developed for selecting and interpreting language in challenging

 circumstances.
 Designed – after over a decade of testing in client relationships by the author, and some